mxochicale/3minutesthesis/rehearsals/abstract-submission/README.md

 to read and respond to human emotions[0] and the list goes on and on.

-Generally speaking, caregiver robots can meet our physical and emotional needs as we age, by offering reminders about appointments or medication and by encouraging social activity, healthy eating and exercise[4].
+In a near future, caregiver robots will meet our physical and emotional needs as we age, by offering reminders about appointments or medication and by encouraging social activities, healthy eating and exercise[4].

 That is the future that I am working on.
 A future where humanoid robots with the use of sensors can understand human movement and emotions.